mongodb/mongodb-atlas-kubernetes/docs/dev/td-service-accounts-phase1.md

 1. **API key path** (`publicApiKey` + `privateApiKey`): unchanged.
 Returns `ConnectionConfig` with `Credentials.APIKeys` populated.
 2. **Service Account path** (`clientId` + `clientSecret`):
-   - Compute `tokenSecretName` using the same deterministic hash as the controller.
+   - Compute `tokenSecretName` using `accesstoken.DeriveSecretName`.
    - Fetch the Access Token Secret from the informer cache.
    - If not found: return a descriptive error.
 The reconciler will `Terminate` and re-enqueue on `DefaultRetry` (10 seconds).
 Meanwhile, the `ServiceAccountToken` controller will create the token on its next reconcile.
 The credential Secret's `ResourceVersion` does not change when the Access Token Secret is created (different object), so the reconciler relies on the retry timer rather than a watch event for the initial token creation.
+   - Compare the current credentials' `accesstoken.CredentialsHash` against the `data.credentialsHash` on the token Secret.
+On mismatch return `"access token secret <ref> is stale (credentials rotated); waiting for the service-account-token controller to refresh"`; the downstream reconciler retries until the controller refreshes and the hash matches again.
-   - If found: return `ConnectionConfig` with `Credentials.ServiceAccount.BearerToken` populated.
+   - If found and hash matches: return `ConnectionConfig` with `Credentials.ServiceAccount.BearerToken` populated.

 ---